bliptrip/python-fooster-cron/README.md

 cron.py
 =======
 cron.py is small cron-like scheduler designed for simple, recurring jobs.
 It supports a basic set of field values though is extensible by using any class inheriting from `cron.Field`.
-Because this package is multiprocessing, shared objects must be put into `scheduler.namespace`.
+Because this package is multiprocessing, shared objects must be synchronized, e.g. by `multiprocessing.Manager`.

 Usage
 -----